 This blockage develops due to several factors: elevated glucose causes blood vessels to weaken and become narrower, elevated cholesterol leads to plaque buildup, and high blood pressure stiffens artery walls.
 Managing macrovascular complications involves excellent control of blood glucose, cholesterol, and blood pressure.

 Diabetic heart disease

 The leading cause of death in those with diabetes is heart disease.
 Over time, high blood glucose can cause large blood vessels to weaken and become narrower.
 This, along with elevated cholesterol and blood pressure, puts those with diabetes at twice the risk of heart disease.

 The blood vessels that run through the legs are known as peripheral arteries, and these are especially susceptible to damage from high blood glucose.

 Although glucose is the preferred energy source of the brain, too much can lead to an interruption in blood flow to the brain or a stroke.
 Similar to cardiovascular disease, high cholesterol and blood pressure also increases the risk for stroke.

+Diabetic retinopathy is defined as an eye disease that causes loss of vision and blindness in people with diabetes.
 The vessels leading to the eyes become damaged when glucose is chronically high.
 This can lead to glaucoma (damaged optic nerve), cataracts (clouding of the eye), and eventually blindness.
 In the developed world, the most common cause of blindness is diabetes.